joshirishikesh14-star/commentor_b5/extension/SETUP.md

 ### For Osmos (Your Client):

 **Setup:**
-1. Create an "Osmos UAT" app in CommentSync dashboard
+1. Create an "Osmos UAT" app in Echo dashboard
 2. Give testers the extension and login credentials

 **Testing:**
 1. Tester installs extension
-2. Signs into CommentSync extension
+2. Signs into Echo extension
 3. Selects "Osmos UAT" app
 4. Clicks "Start Recording"
 5. Goes to apps.osmos.ai